ericPantarotto/react_completeGuide/_notes/notes.md

 duplicating the line using the function form would yield the expected result (nothing happening, as the second schedule would reverse the previous one correctly)

+**<span style='color: #495fcb'> Note:** By using this way of updating, the function form, you simply have a guarantee by React that you'll always be working with the latest available state value.

+### User Input & Two-Way-Binding

+the `value` property of the `input` html element, blocks any input from a user. `defaultValue` allows for editing the input.

+a default approach is necessary as we need to get the changes the user tries to apply to that value
 <!---
 [comment]: it works with text, you can rename it how you want